-- Frankincense essential oil – an ancient oil that possesses anti-fungal, anti-inflammatory, and antiseptic properties which can encourage nail growth.
+- Frankincense essential oil.
+An ancient oil that possesses anti-fungal, anti-inflammatory, and antiseptic properties which can encourage nail growth.

-- Eucalyptus essential oil – another oil that has antibacterial and anti-fungal properties and can contribute to overall nail health.
+- Eucalyptus essential oil.
+Another oil that has antibacterial and anti-fungal properties and can contribute to overall nail health.

 Homemade cuticle oil ingredients

-It also helps that castor oil is very thick, which creates a wonderfully moisturizing and protective cuticle oil.
+What sets castor oil apart from other oils is that it’s very thick, which creates a wonderfully moisturizing and protective cuticle oil.